BIM Modeling and Management

 Operational Results

-• Resolved over 500 critical clashes digitally before construction
+• Over 500 critical clashes resolved before construction

 Client Benefits